-Table 2: Transformation rules for subsumption and complementation in combination with other operators.
+Table 6: Transformation rules for subsumption and complementation in combination with other operators.

 Combinations with Selection: The main goal is to push selections toward the base relations to decrease input cardinality.
 In case the selection is applied to a column c without NULL values (e.g., a key), we can indeed push selection down through the operator (Rule S6).
 If column c allows NULL values, pushing selection through subsumption alters the result only if a tuple subsuming another tuple is removed from the input of subsumption by the selection.
 We distinguish several cases resulting in Rules S5 and S6.
 In contrast to subsumption, where only the subsuming tuple needs to be preserved, computing the complement requires all complementing tuples to be kept in the input of complementation.
 We consider the same cases as for subsumption and need to assure that either both or none of the complementing tuples pass the selection.
-This property can be achieved for some cases when pushing selection through complementation by adding an additional condition B IS NULL to the selection has to be applied again after complementation (Rules C5 and C6).
+This property can be achieved for some cases when pushing selection through complementation by adding an additional condition B IS NULL to the selection predicate.
+However, as complementation combines its input tuples into new tuples, the original selection has to be applied again after complementation (Rules C5 and C6).
 If the operator tree includes a selection with conjuncts or disjuncts of conditions, we can push it entirely through subsumption or complementation if there is no single condition that prohibits the pushdown.
 Then, we first need to split the conditions using the standard transformation rules for selection and then push them according to the rules above.